wwoast/redpanda-lineage/docs/DESIGN.md

 ### Search Query Processing

 Having a site focused on Red Panda searching makes it straightforward to process unstructured text to terms automatically keyed on types like "panda" or "zoo".

-The process will have many steps though, so we should order them and think about them separately.
+The process will have many steps:

-  1. Operator Detection
-  2. Panda/Zoo "Subject" name construction
-  3. Language identification
-  4. Term Type Matching
+  1. Parsing the Input String into Keywords and Subjects
+  2. Classifying Input Tokens into Search Result Sets
+  3. Resolving Search Subjects
+  4. Resolving Search Result Types
-  5. Final Query Searching
+  5. Merging Result Sets into a Final Set

-A potential red panda community is largely Japanese, English, Chinese, or Hindi speaking, so we hope to support all of those languages eventually.
-Since the data I'm building from is mostly Japanese zoos, I'm supporting Japanese and English first.
+The current parsing strategy involves a left-to-right parser called _jsleri_.

-### Operators
+### Keywords

-Any terms that dictate the logic of the search must be processed first.
-Given this is a geneaology searching tool, we treat family relationships as if they were operators as well, and many of these operators will have language-specific aliases like "mom" and "mother".
+Search keywords define the different varieties of searches that can be performed.
+There are basic keywords like _panda_ or _zoo_, but family relationships and other intuitive phrases should be keywords as well.

+Each keyword rule defines a set of keywords in all possible search input languages.
+In practice it's important to accept arbitrary language text as input, potentially even emojis, to support the fastest possible search input entry.

   * Type Operators:
     * English: `panda`, `zoo`
   * Sub-Type Operators:
     * Unary:
-      * English: `alive`, `dead`, `in`, `born (before, after, on, around)`, `died (before, after, on, around)`
+      * English: `alive`, `dead`, `born (before, after, on, around, at)`, `died (before, after, on, around, at)`
     * Binary:
       * `born (between)`, `died (between)`
-  * Text Glob Operators:
-    * `*`, `?`
   * Boolean Operators:
     * Unary:
       * English: `not`